 Time and again, studies have shown that medical practices as commonplace as hysterectomy and hernia repair were performed much more frequently in some areas than in others, even when there were no differences in the underlying rates of disease.
 Furthermore, there was often no information about the end results for the patients who received a particular procedure, and few comparative studies to show which interventions were most effective.
 These findings challenged researchers, clinicians, and health systems leaders to develop new tools to assess the impact of health care services.
-The Outcomes Research Specialty Track gives students the competencies necessary to develop new evidence about benefits, risks, and results of treatments so that patients, physicians, public health practitioners and policy makers can make more informed decisions.
+The Outcomes Research Specialty Concentration gives students the competencies necessary to develop new evidence about benefits, risks, and results of treatments so that patients, physicians, public health practitioners and policy makers can make more informed decisions.

-Examples of projects undertaken in this track over the past few years include: evaluating role of persistent depression in adherence to secondary prevention behaviors after acute coronary syndromes; evaluating differences in preventive services offered by gynecologists and generalists; food allergy as a risk factor for asthma morbidity in adults; determining factors associated with adherence to influenza vaccine among inner city adults with persistent asthma; association between minor and major surgical complications after carotid endarterectomy.
+Examples of projects undertaken in this Concentration over the past few years include: evaluating role of persistent depression in adherence to secondary prevention behaviors after acute coronary syndromes; evaluating differences in preventive services offered by gynecologists and generalists; food allergy as a risk factor for asthma morbidity in adults; determining factors associated with adherence to influenza vaccine among inner city adults with persistent asthma; association between minor and major surgical complications after carotid endarterectomy.

-- Analyze, major clinical and public health problems and relevant clinical epidemiology, outcomes and health services research questions. - Critique the state of knowledge regarding clinical epidemiology, outcomes, health services research questions, or public health policy. - Explain the relative advantages and disadvantages of observational and experimental methods and study design used in clinical epidemiology, outcomes, or health services research. - Specify the measurement of structure, process, and outcome in health and health care research and their implications for improving outcomes. - Discuss the relative advantages and disadvantages between efficacy and effectiveness research.
+- Analyze major clinical or public health problems or relevant clinical epidemiology, outcomes or health services research questions. - Critique the state of knowledge regarding clinical epidemiology, outcomes, health services research questions, or public health policy. - Explain the relative advantages or disadvantages of observational or experimental methods used in health services research. - Specify the process for outcome detection and their implications for improving health outcomes in health care research. - Understand and identify ethical issues related to OMICS research.

-Global Health Track
+Global Health Concentration

-The MPH Global Health Track is designed for students interested in acquiring the competencies necessary to bring practical solutions to the health problems of underserved and neglected populations in resource poor settings worldwide.
+The MPH Global Health Concentration is designed for students interested in acquiring the competencies necessary to bring practical solutions to the health problems of underserved and neglected populations in resource poor settings worldwide.
 Many of the greatest challenges in public health are global.
 Experts in global health and individuals with a sense of responsibility towards populations lacking adequate access to health care are needed to help solve the many health problems these populations face.
-The MPH Global Health Specialty Track fosters the acquisition of the competencies necessary to bring positive, lasting change to challenged populations around the world.
+The MPH Global Health Specialty Concentration fosters the acquisition of the competencies necessary to bring positive, lasting change to challenged populations around the world.

-The Global Health Specialty Track includes both didactic and practical experience designed to allow students to accomplish the competencies determined necessary to be global health practitioners.
+The Global Health Specialty Concentration includes both didactic and practical experience designed to allow students to accomplish the competencies determined necessary to be global health practitioners.
 Classes feature many world-renowned lecturers from the fields of medicine, public health, social sciences, health economics and health management, as well as experts from NGOs and government policy makers.
 The courses are designed to give students a thorough understanding of the principles of public health, with special emphasis on globalization and human rights, and the arguments surrounding the interrelation of these fields of study.